octantbio/octopus/protocol/README.md

 1. If applicable, filter out any "TRUE" values under `BC_Contam`
 2. If applicable, flag or filter out any duplicate barcodes
 3. Filter out any non expected variants.
-The pipeline will automatically detect any strings of N’s in the input.fasta of the `DeNovo_ref` and identify those as an `expected bcs`.
+The pipeline will automatically detect any strings of N's in the input.fasta of the `DeNovo_ref` and identify those as an `expected bcs`.
 The number of expected barcodes in the aligning sequence will be listed in `expected_bcs`.
 Assuming that the expected BC(s) was detected, perfect sequences will have the same value in `n_vars` as `expected_bcs` and `n_barcodes`.
 4. You are now ready to select wells to prep.
 The `plate_well` column will identify which plates/wells from the glycerol plate will correspond to the desired sequences.
 If possible, select wells with the best coverage as represented by a larger `Leftover` value and with `LT_10` of 0 and `LT_3` of 0. `LT_10` is less critical but `LT_3` should never be larger than 0 (for a 10kb plasmid an `LT_3` of 0.001 means that 10 bp of the plasmid did not have a coverage of at least three).
 5. If there happens to be a clone that does not have sufficient coverage but is absolutely required, use the pileup from `samtools` to manually inspect aligned reads to the `DeNovo_ref` if the missing coverage is in a critical part of the plasmid.
     - In a new terminal, `cd` into your octopus directory